 “If indeed very strong objections have obtained much currency, or have been just stated by an opponent, so that what is asserted is likely to be regarded as paradoxical, it may be advisable to begin with a Refutation.”

 As can be seen from the excerpt quoted above, refutation of an objection should be placed in the midst of an argument.
 However, the nearer it is to the beginning the more effective it is likely to be.

 Example #2: Remarks made to the National Association of Regulatory Utility Commissioners, Seattle, Washington (By William Kennard, Chairman of the FCC)

 “So we may well hear from a whole chorus of naysayers.
 And to all of them I have only one response: we cannot afford to wait.
 We cannot afford to let the homes and schools and businesses throughout America wait.
 Not when we have seen the future.
 We have seen what high capacity broadband can do for education and for our economy.
 We must act today to create an environment where all competitors have a fair shot at bringing high capacity bandwidth to consumers—especially residential consumers.
 And especially residential consumers in rural and underserved areas.”

-The extract quoted above serves to illustrate the effectiveness of early refutation.
+This excerpt serves to illustrate the effectiveness of early refutation.
 The early placement of refutation within the extract has had an enhanced persuasive impact on the audience.

-Functions of Refutation
+Function of Refutation